Netflix falls short on new subscribers as pandemic boost fizzles

 The streaming video pioneer is trying to win new customers and fend off competition as viewers embrace online entertainment.
 During the third quarter, Netflix released “Emily in Paris”, “Enola Holmes” and “The Devil All the Time.”

-Netflix acknowledged that competition was increasing as studios across Hollywood from Walt Disney Co to AT&T Inc’s WarnerMedia have restructured to compete more directly for video subscribers.
+Netflix acknowledged that competition was increasing as studios across Hollywood from Walt Disney Co DIS.N to AT&T Inc's T.N WarnerMedia have restructured to compete more directly for video subscribers.

 “Competition for consumers’ time and engagement remains vibrant,” Netflix said in a letter to shareholders.